Charles Hildebrandt Holocaust and Genocide Studies Award

 This award honors Keene State College’s Charles Hildebrandt professor emeritus in Sociology and founder of the Center for Holocaust Studies at Keene State in 1983.
 It is given in recognition of excellence in Holocaust or Genocide Studies.

 The award ceremony is scheduled in the spring.
-Presentations are given by the award-winning participants and monetary and book awards are granted.
-Awards totaling $1000 will be distributed among the top three entrants.
+Presentations maybe given by the award-winning participants.

 Submissions may include:

 - Artistic entries – dance compositions, musical creations, poems, short stories, visual works of art, film, or plays